 “So cool,” said Leslie.
 “Pearson must’ve read what I sent him yesterday.”

 “You suggested to Pearson that we meet at Starbucks?
 Why?”

-“Hey, anything to break up the monotony around here.”
+“Hey, anything to break up the monotony around here,” I said.

 “You want to ride together?”
 Leslie asked.

-I did not look at her but caught a glimpse of her face from the corner of my eye.
-I imagined that she was pressing lips together waiting on my reply.
+I caught a glimpse of her face from the corner of my eye.
+I imagined that she was pressing her lips together, waiting for a reply.
 Those lips, I thought.
 I would rather be with Leslie on a date than be talking business crap, or be compressed together with other employees at a noisy Starbucks.
-I can do that on my own time, right?

 “Which one?”
 I asked.